 - 12.1 Providing that you reasonably believe the disclosure you are making is in the public interest and you follow the procedures outlined in this policy then whistleblowing legislation protects you from detriment. - 12.2 As an employee, you have a right not to be demoted, suspended, unfairly dismissed or victimised and you will be protected from suffering a detriment, bullying or harassment.
-Disclosures will be protected if the employee or worker discloses: - in the course of obtaining legal advice - to the employer - to any Member of Parliament (a prescribed person) - in certain circumstances to a Minister of the Crown - to a prescribed body (see Appendix B for list of prescribed bodies) - to another non prescribed person or body e.g. the press or media - 12.3 As a Member you have a right not to be unfairly treated or victimised and you will be protected from suffering a detriment, bullying or harassment.
-Disclosure will be protected if the Member discloses. - in the course of obtaining legal advice - to the employer - to any Member of Parliament (a prescribed person) - in certain circumstances to a Minister of the Crown - to a prescribed body (see Appendix B for list of prescribed bodies) - to another non prescribed person or body e.g. the press or media - 12.4 If you are a third party individual raising concerns with the Council you will not suffer any detriment providing you reasonably believe the disclosure is being made in the public interest. - 12.5 It should be noted that if disclosures are made to a non-prescribed external body then a number of detailed conditions need to be met.
-These include a requirement that you do not make the disclosure for personal gain and that it is reasonable to make the disclosure in the circumstances. - 12.6 Where a concern is raised directly with the Council by an employee of a third party or contractor, the employee should not suffer any detriment from the employing third party or contractor.
+Disclosures will be protected if the employee or worker discloses: - in the course of obtaining legal advice - to the employer - to any Member of Parliament (a prescribed person) - in certain circumstances to a Minister of the Crown - to a prescribed body (see Appendix B for list of prescribed bodies) - to another non prescribed person or body eg. the press or media - 12.3 If you are a third party individual raising concerns with the Authority you will not suffer any detriment providing you reasonably believe the disclosure is being made in the public interest. - 12.4 It should be noted that if disclosures are made to a non-prescribed external body then a number of detailed conditions need to be met.
+These include a requirement that you do not make the disclosure for personal gain and that it is reasonable to make the disclosure in the circumstances.

+12.5 Where a concern is raised directly with Flintshire County Council by an employee of a third party or contractor, the employee should not suffer any detriment from the employing third party or contractor.

-13 Responsibilities
+13. Responsibilities

-- 13.1 Role of the Employee - Employees are expected to raise concerns they become aware of. - Employees must reasonably believe the disclosure of information is in the public interest.

-- Employees must not act maliciously or make false allegations. - Employees must not seek any personal gain.

-13.2 Role of the Member

-- Members are expected to raise concerns they become aware of. - Members must reasonably believe the disclosure of information is in the public interest. - Members must not act maliciously or make false allegations. - Members must not seek any personal gain.

-13.3 Role of a Third Party Individual (Partner, Consultant, Supplier, Contractor, volunteers and employees of Council Suppliers and Contractors)

-- The Third Party is expected to raise concerns they become aware of. - The Third Party must reasonably believe the disclosure of information is in the public interest. - The Third Party must not act maliciously or make false allegations. - The Third Party must not seek any personal gain.

-13.4 Role of the Manager

-- To deal with and respond to any complaints raised under this policy if within their area of control. - If necessary to escalate the concern to one of the contacts listed under procedure 3. - To ensure employees are protected from suffering a detriment as a result of raising an issue under this policy.

-13.4 Monitoring and Evaluation

-- The policy will be reviewed regularly to ensure compliance with changes in employment legislation or recommended best practice.
+- 13.1 Role of the Employee - Employees are expected to raise concerns they become aware of. - Employees must reasonably believe the disclosure of information is in the public interest. - Employees must not act maliciously or make false allegations. - Employees must not seek any personal gain. - 13.2 Role of a Third Party Individual (Partner, Consultant, Supplier, Contractor and employees of Council Suppliers and Contractors) - The Third Party is expected to raise concerns they become aware of. - The Third Party must reasonably believe the disclosure of information is in the public interest. - The Third Party must not act maliciously or make false allegations. - The Third Party must not seek any personal gain. - 13.3 Role of the Manager - To deal with and respond to any complaints raised under this policy if within their area of control. - If necessary to escalate the concern to one of the contacts listed under the internal procedure Step 3. - To ensure employees are protected from suffering a detriment as a result of raising an issue under this policy. - 13.4 Monitoring and Evaluation - The policy will be reviewed regularly to ensure compliance with changes in employment legislation or recommended best practice.
 Any future amendments to the policy will be considered by the Audit Committee. - A central log of concerns reported under this Policy will be kept by Internal Audit. - An annual summary of the number and outcomes of whistleblowing cases will also be reported to the Audit Committee, whilst respecting confidentiality.